...and the best is quite often pretty expensive.

 Tested at £4500 / Best price £3999 at Peter Tyson

 4K HDR OLED is possibly the best thing to happen to TV in recent times.
-While conventional LCD 4K TVs can have a great picture quality, they lack the contrast of OLED sets.
+While conventional LCD 4K TVs can have great picture quality, they lack the contrast of OLED sets.
 This 65in 4K OLED set from Sony is one of the best we've laid eyes on, expertly delivering the differences between the lightest and darkest elements in a scene - helped in no small part by HDR technology.
-If it's the finest TV on the market right now you crave this Christmas, this is it.
+If you crave the finest TV on the market right now, here it is.

 Tested at £35,000 / Best price £35,000 at Projection Center

-An alternative to a TV is, of course, a projector and this high-end JVC is the best we've tested.
+An alternative to a TV is, of course, a projector - and this high-end JVC is the best we've tested, full stop.
 If you've got 4K content to feed through it (and fortunately more is becoming available all the time) then you will be rewarded with stunningly detailed images.

 Tested at £35,840

-Yes, we could have included something like the Roksan Caspian M2, because at nearly two grand it's still an expensive player.
+Sure, we could have included something like the Roksan Caspian M2, because at nearly two grand it's still an expensive player.
 But as this is a money-no-object list, we've settled for one of the most expensive we've ever heard.
-Coincidentally, it also happens to be one of the best.
+Far from coincidentally, it also happens to be one of the best.